codemagic-ci-cd/codemagic-docs/content/code-signing/ios-code-signing.md

 ## Automatic code signing

-In order to use automatic code signing and have Codemagic create and manage signing certificates and provisioning profiles on your behalf, you need to configure API access to App Store Connect.
-The provisioning profiles (except for Distribution) will include all the devices you have registered on your Apple Developer account.
+Codemagic makes automatic code signing possible by connecting to the App Store Connect via its API for creating and managing your code signing certificates and provisioning profiles.
+It is possible to set up several code signing identities and use different code signing settings per workflow.

-The following sections describe how to set up automatic code signing for builds configured in the UI.
+>The following sections describe how to set up automatic code signing for builds configured in the UI.
 If you're building with `codemagic.yaml`, please refer [here](../yaml/distribution#setting-up-code-signing-for-ios).

 ### Step 1.
 Creating an App Store API key for Codemagic